|

 and earned my M.S. and Ph.D. at Georgia

 Tech in information and computer science.
-I have taught computer science at

 Georgia Tech, North Carolina State University,